barenbaruna/Create-Chatbot-Website-with-Open-Source-LLMs/README.md

 Hugging Face is an organization specializing in natural language processing (NLP) and AI, offering a variety of tools and resources to support NLP tasks.
 We'll be utilizing their Python library transformers for this project.

-## Learning Outcomes
+## Project Outcomes

-By the end of this project, you will:
+By the end of this project, we will:
 - Understand the main components of a chatbot.
 - Learn about transformers and LLMs.
-- Gain insights into how to choose an LLM for your application.
+- Gain insights into how to choose an LLM for our application.
 - Understand the working of a transformer and tokenization.
-- Be able to program your own simple chatbot in Python.
+- Be able to program oour own simple chatbot in Python.
-- Integrate your chatbot into a web interface.
+- Integrate our chatbot into a web interface.
 - Communicate with the backend using a webpage.

 ## How to Run This Project?